-Lakers, Lebron Set To Introduce Anthony Davis At Saturday Press Conference
+Lakers, LeBron Set To Introduce Anthony Davis At Saturday Press Conference

 James is expected to be on hand when the Lakers formally introduce his new teammate Saturday at a noon press conference at the UCLA Health Training Center.

-Anthony Davis, a six-time All-Star, will bring his dynamic, up-tempo, above-the-rim play to Hollywood alongside the 34-year-old James, a three-time NBA champion and Finals regular.
+Anthony Davis — a six-time All-Star, three-time First Team All-NBA and three-time All-Defensive selection — will bring his dynamic, up-tempo, above-the-rim play to Hollywood alongside the 34-year-old James, a three-time NBA champion and Finals regular.

 The New Orleans Pelicans traded Davis to the Lakers for Lonzo Ball, Josh Hart, Brandon Ingram, the draft rights to De’Andre Hunter, two first round picks, a first-round pick swap right and cash.